Skip to main content

 Government and Political Relations Manager

-Lucy has over 15 years’ experience of how the UK Government and Parliaments work on human rights issues, both at home and abroad.
+Lucy has over 25 years’ experience working on human rights and humanitarian issues.
 Lucy seeks to ensure Amnesty UK’s campaigning successfully secures commitments from the UK Government to promote and protect human rights, through both their foreign and domestic policy agendas.
 Lucy tweets @lucywake.